nbobtc/BitcoindBundle/README.markdown

 Make sure your server is up and running and it should all just work.

+I've included some doctrine things that I have used that have been very helpful.
+You will need to update your database if you want to use the wallet manager.

+    php app/console doctrine:schema:update --force

 # Configuration

 Configuring this bundle is pretty straight forward and is outlined in the installation